How Old Is Your House? 11 Ways to Check Your Home’s Age

 4. Hire a building inspector to look at the home construction

-When you hire a local building inspector, they could have access to previous building permit applications for your home that would usually indicate the year when it was first built.
-Also, examining the construction of your home can tell you when it was likely constructed.
+When you hire a local building inspector, they could have access to previous building permit applications for your home that usually would indicate the year when it was first built.
+Also, examining the construction of your home can tell you when it likely was constructed.
 For example, a home that used knob and tube wiring was popular from 1880 to the 1940s.
-Flooring and nails have changed with different manufacturing processes over the decades as well.
+Flooring and nails have changed with different manufacturing processes through the decades as well.
 Also, sometimes cornerstones with date stamps can be found in the basement, or newspapers that served as early attic insulation can tell you approximately when a house was built.

 5. Visit your community library